andersborgabiro/overture2stl/README.md

 ## Usage

 This is working code, that has generated consistent results for me, but still early such, so expect some rough edges.
-Especially the Streamlit (SL) version needs more work to become user-friendly/logical.

 Install the dependencies listed in requirements.txt.